RGrabichler/TurckRfidReaderLib/README.md

 ## How to use

-under Development, primarly for my needs!
+under Development, primarly for my needs! <br>
-This are my first real tries with TcUnit, Unit Testing in general, and mocking objects, i am open to any feedback.
+This are my first real tries with TcUnit, Unit Testing in general, <br>
+and mocking objects, i am open to any feedback. <br>
-Thanks
+Thanks alot

+And first time to use github for more than my solo development :D

+Alot of Firsts in here!

 ### Requirements